mcordes/ralliotta/README.md

 First try `docker-compose down` and then `docker-compose build && docker-compose up`.

 The application runs on ports 8088 and 8089.
 Verify these are free.
-You can change them in docker-compose.ymland pleasant to use to a modern audience.
+You can change them in docker-compose.yml.

 Thank You!
 ------------